-As a statutory board, Tote Board is subject to the directions of the Ministry of Finance (the "Ministry") and is required to implement policies and policy changes as determined by the Ministry.
-The principal activities of Tote Board are those relating to operating totalisators, lotteries and other betting and gaming activities, conducting equine research and carrying on other activities for the improvement of racing generally.
-These activities are carried out by Tote Board's two agents, the Singapore Turf Club (proprietary club of Tote Board) and Singapore Pools (Private) Limited (subsidiary of Tote Board).
-On 7 January 2019, Singapore Pools (Private) Limited took over the management and operations of horse betting from Singapore Turf Club.
+Prior to 1 August 2022, the principal activities of Tote Board were those relating to operating totalisators, lotteries and other betting and gaming activities, conducting equine research and carrying on other activities for the improvement of racing generally.
+These activities were carried out by Tote Board's two agents, the Singapore Turf Club (proprietary club of Tote Board) and Singapore Pools (Private) Limited (wholly-owned subsidiary of Tote Board).